 The Lost Kingdom

-The islands that make up the modern Japanese prefecture of Okinawa were, in fact, only fully annexed to the modern Japanese state in 1879.
+The islands that make up Okinawa Prefecture were, in fact, only fully annexed to the modern Japanese state in 1879.
 For hundreds of years previous, they’d been under the near-colonization of one specific Japanese samurai domain – Satsuma, in modern Kagoshima.
 Before that, they’d been ruled as a fully independent kingdom.
 This was the Ryukyu Kingdom, whose reach extended out from the modern Okinawa Island.

 A significant maritime trading empire, the kingdom spread its influence over the outlying regions of the Miyako, Yaeyama, Daito, and Amami Islands throughout the 15th century.
-These island-bound regions all shared cultural and linguistic ties to Okinawa, and together make up the area known as the Ryukyus.
-(Unlike the rest of the Ryukyus, the Amami Islands were directly annexed by the invading Satsuma samurai and are now part of the territory of Kagoshima Prefecture.)
+These island-bound regions all shared cultural and linguistic ties to Okinawa.
+Together, they make up the area known as the Ryukyus.
+(Unlike the rest of the Ryukyus, the Amami Islands were directly annexed by the invading Satsuma samurai.
+They’re now part of the territory of Kagoshima Prefecture.)

 The kingdom’s trade was focused on China, to whom it paid tribute.
-Chinese cultural artifacts had a major influence in Ryukyu, from the architecture of the famed Shuri Castle (which, tragically, recently burnt down) to the organization of the Ryukyu court system.
+Chinese cultural artifacts had a major influence on Ryukyu.
+This is evident from the architecture of the famed Shuri Castle (which, tragically, recently burnt down) to the organization of the Ryukyu court system.
 China remained the main influence on Ryukyu up until the samurai invasion in 1609.

 Yet, linguistically and ethnically, Okinawa was not an insular offshoot of China.
 Nor were the Okinawans “Japanese,” in the sense we now think of the word.
 Rather, the Ryukyuans are their own separate ethnicity – one whose language remains Japanese’s only sister.